Lakeway City Park

 7. Events in the Park

-The park’s open layout also hosts community events, from movie nights on the lawn to music in the pavilion and seasonal gatherings under string lights.
+The park hosts community events like movie nights.
 You can usually find upcoming park events listed on the Lakeway community website.

 8. Lakeway City Park At a Glance